 Not Leveled - Cash and cash equivalents including pending trades and settlements within various pools are not measured at fair value and, thus, are not subject to the fair value disclosure requirements.

-Tables 5.1a-d below summarize the investments and other assets reported at fair value within the fair value hierarchy as of June 30, 2023 and 2022:
+Tables 5.1a and 5.1b summarize the investments and other assets reported at fair value within the fair value hierarchy as of June 30, 2024.